collinhover/impactplusplus/README.md

 		// is your own logo (in base64) for the loader
 		LOADER_LOGO_SRC_MAIN: 'data:image/png;base64,...'
 	};

-####Examples
-You will find example ImpactJS levels, to give you an idea of how you might use some features of Impact++, in the 'examples/levels' directory.
-Copy them into your 'lib/game/levels' directory and load them up through Weltmeister.
-Don't forget to add your player entity to the example levels before trying them out!

 ####Design Philosophy
 * _Modularity_ - code should be reusable whenever possible